 Now as a working adult, I see reflections of her unwavering response to her sickness - and recovery - on who I am and how I see the world.

 "I didn't know how much time I'd have with you," she's told me.
 For recuperating mother and child, each day was a gift.

 In the time she had, my mother wanted to share with me all she could.
 As a daughter of the Missouri Ozarks, she knew best about the rivers and forests of the heartland.
 On camping trips, canoe rides and bird walks across our state, she instilled in me an appreciation for the rich beauty of our home.
 She showed me the red fox and indigo bunting, Missouri animals in our backyard, and explained to me how each creature has a job in the complex workings of our planet and ecosystems.

-Acknowledgement for the great worth of life came in the form of planting a native flowers garden for Missouri pollinators in our yard, joining in Stream Team Cleanups and using our bikes as often as possible.
+Acknowledgment for the great worth of life came in the form of planting a native flowers garden for Missouri pollinators in our yard, joining in Stream Team Cleanups, and using our bikes as often as possible.
 Respecting and caring for the natural world is embodying gratitude for the miracle of life.